HosseinRezaei951/Database_Course/README.md

-# DataBase Course
+# Database Course

-Welcome to the DataBase Course repository.
+Welcome to the Database Course repository.
 This repository contains coursework and projects related to database management and PHP development.

 ## Directory Structure

 ### Project
+c
 The `Project` directory includes the implementation of a PHP-based database management system:

 - **index.php**: The main PHP file for the project.
 It provides functionality for: